Nadine Ijewere

 Nadine Ijewere (born c.
 1992) is a London-born photographer of Nigerian-Jamaican parentage.
 She works in the fields of fashion and portraiture, and is known for celebrating the diversity of her models, many of whom do not conform to the standard fashion industry stereotypes.

-Education
+Early life and education

+Ijewere was born to a Nigerian father and a Jamaican mother and grew up in Peckham, South London.